NetworkBlockDevice/nbd/doc/proto.md

       - 64 bits, size of the export in bytes (unsigned)
       - 16 bits, transmission flags

-      That is, the `NBD_REP_SERVER` message is extended to also include the data sent in reply to the `NBD_OPT_EXPORT_NAME` option, and the option reply length MUST be the length of name + 14.
     - For backwards compatibility, clients should be prepared to also handle `NBD_REP_ERR_UNSUP`.
 In this case, they should fall back to using `NBD_OPT_EXPORT_NAME`.